 If you have a strong passion for creating content and aren’t afraid of being in front of the camera, you could give this a go!

-For photographers of all skill levels, the stock photography market can be a lucrative side income.
+The stock photography market can be a lucrative side income for photographers of all skill levels.
 If you’re new to it, you could be tempted to start by dipping your toe in the water with free sites like Unsplash or Flickr Commons—but you could benefit from a more professional channel like Shutterstock.

-The first step is to sign up for a free portfolio account at a stock photography website like Shutterstock.
-This will enable you to upload your photos for free and create a profile that includes your name, bio, social media links, and contact information.
+First, sign up for a free portfolio account at a stock photography website like Shutterstock.
+This will enable you to upload your photos for free and create a profile with your name, bio, social media links, and contact information.

-You might also choose to upgrade to a premier or creative account later on, but these have additional fees and features that you may not need right away.
+You might also choose to upgrade to a premier or creative account later on, but these have additional fees and features you may not need immediately.

-Once your account is set up, you’ll be able to browse the site’s categories and tags to find images similar to yours that are already selling well.
-This will show you what kinds of pictures are popular in general, as well as which ones they’re looking for specifically.
+Once your account is set up, you can browse the site’s categories and tags to find images similar to yours that are already selling well.
+This will show you what kinds of pictures are popular in general and which ones they’re looking for specifically.

-So, if you’re looking for a little help towards the end of the month, don’t be afraid to think outside the box for side hustles and jobs that pay well.
+So, if you’re looking for some help towards the end of the month, don’t be afraid to think outside the box for side hustles and jobs that pay well.